notabzdev/TodoApp/README.md

 **Note:** The database file `identifier.sqlite` is already in the root directory and will be initialized on first run.

 ### 4. Start the Application
-Start the server from the root directory:
+Start the server from the Backend directory:
 ```bash
 cd Backend
 node server.js